-The prEUgovor coalition presents its latest Alarm - report on Serbia's progress in implementation of policies in the areas covered by Cluster 1 (Fundamentals), with a focus on political criteria and covered by chapters 23 (Judiciary & Fundamental Rights) and 24 (Justice, Freedom & Security) of the EU accession negotiations.
+The prEUgovor coalition presents its latest Alarm – report on Serbia's progress in the implementation of policies in the areas covered by Cluster 1 (Fundamentals), with a focus on political criteria and chapters 23 (Judiciary & Fundamental Rights) and 24 (Justice, Freedom & Security) of the EU accession negotiations.
 The event will take place on Wednesday, 22 November 2023, at 11 AM at Hotel Metropol Palace (Bulevar Kralja Aleksandra 69, Belgrade) and via Zoom.

 - Nemanja Nenadić, Transparency Serbia

 - Bojan Elek, Belgrade Centre for Security Policy

 Moderator: Jelena Pejić Nikić, Belgrade Centre for Security Policy, prEUgovor coordinator